FAQ – Low Cost Drugs via Global and Canadian Pharmacy Online Partners

 The medications will be delivered by mail and will take approximately 10 to 18 business days.

 In addition to dispensing from a Canadian dispensing pharmacy, we also dispense your medications from international fulfillment centres that are approved by the regulatory bodies from their respective countries.
-We affiliate with dispensaries in the following jurisdictions that ship product to our customers: Canada, Mauritius, New Zealand, Singapore, Turkey, United Kingdom, India and the United States.
+We affiliate with dispensaries in the following jurisdictions that ship product to our customers: Canada, Mauritius, New Zealand, Australia, Turkey, United Kingdom, India and the United States.

 You don’t need to be reminded how expensive prescription drugs are.
 However, there is an alternative that can help you reduce your drug costs significantly-generic drugs.
 Generic drugs are safe, effective and save consumers an estimated $8 to $10 billion dollars a year at retail pharmacies!